emacs-eclim/emacs-eclim/README.md

 Emacs-eclim completions in company are case sensitive by default.
 To make completions case insensitive set `company-emacs-eclim-ignore-case` to `t`.

+If you installed Eclim from [MELPA](melpa) you will have to install `company-emacs-eclim` as well.
+Add the archive to package-archives if you haven't already, and then install the `company-emacs-eclim` package with the `package-install` command.

 ### Configuring eclimd module

 When `emacs-eclim` is configured correctly, you don't need to modify the